Tests You May Need to Evaluate Laryngeal Cancer

 Barium swallow.
 This test is a series of X-rays taken after you swallow a barium-containing liquid.
 This liquid can be easily seen on X-rays, making it easier for the doctor to determine the extent of the cancer.

 Positron emission tomography (PET) scan.
-This scan is helpful to find out whether the tumor has spread to other parts of the body.
+This scan uses a radioactive substance injected into the blood to find out whether the tumor has spread to other parts of the body.